 If you’re like me, you find yourself daydreaming about all sorts of wonderful new ideas and opportunities.
 Like a 5 year old, I’m easily distracted by something new and shiny.
 We like to think it’s our entrepreneurial nature or desire…

-Traditional marketing and advertising relies on interrupting people to get their attention.
-Consider TV advertising, website pop-up banners or telemarketing.
+Traditional marketing and advertising rely on interrupting people to get their attention.
+For example, consider TV advertising, website pop-up banners, or telemarketing.

-Sponsorship on the other hand is all about creating experiences, weaving the sponsor’s brand into an interactive and memorable exchange with the audience.
+On the other hand, sponsorship is all about creating and enhancing experiences, weaving the sponsor’s brand into an interactive and memorable exchange with the audience.

-One of the ways you build rapport with a potential sponsor is to have a recognisable brand and an audience of your own.
+One of the ways you build rapport with a potential sponsor is to have a recognizable brand and an audience of your own.

-Apart from creating a potential market ready to go for your sponsor, having a recognisable brand gives you instant and independent credibility.
-You’re not telling a potential sponsor how good (professional, articulate, affable) you are, you’re showing them by the way you interact with your audience.
+Apart from creating a potential market ready to go for your sponsor, having a recognizable brand gives you instant and independent credibility.
+You’re not telling a potential sponsor how good (professional, articulate, affable) you are; you’re showing them by the way you interact with your audience.

 - Create your brand

 - Compete for sponsors with organizations much larger than yourself?

 By creating your brand online using the tools that best serve you and your target audience.

 Sounds great doesn’t it?
 In theory yes, in practice… mileage may vary.
 If you’re really keen on seeking sponsorship (and I don’t mean a hand-out from your mate who runs a successful spare parts business) you need to weigh up the cons before you’ll see any of the pros.